Financial Information and Funding

 Yes.
 If you are interested in applying to two or more graduate programs separately, you will be required to create a new application and pay an application fee for each application submitted.
 If you apply to graduate programs separately, you will have the opportunity to customize your supporting documentation (for example, statement of purpose, recommendations, resume, and fellowship essay) for each program.

 No. If you are a non degree applicant, you are not required to upload a Statement of Purpose or provide names of recommendation providers.
-After you complete the Education Background section of your application, proceed to the Acknowledgments section to submit your application.
-You will not be assessed an application fee if you are applying as a non degree student (Graduate Certificate applicants are assessed an application fee).
+Some programs do like to read your statement of purpose to get to know you better, so this is an optional part of the application.
+You will not be assessed an application fee if you are applying as a non degree student.
+(Graduate Certificate applicants are assessed an application fee.)

 You must pay your application fee online with your credit card.
-Visa and MasterCard cards are accepted and processed using a secured online payment system.
+Visa, MasterCard and Discover cards are accepted and processed using a secured online payment system.
 Your application will not be processed until your nonrefundable application fee has been paid.
 Our application fee is $60 (U.S. dollars) for domestic applicants and $75 (U.S. dollars) for international applicants.

 In rare instances, the Graduate School consults with World Education Services to understand or verify your transcripts, diplomas, or other application materials.
 The Graduate School pays for this evaluation.
 To learn more about World Education Services, see http://www.wes.org/.

+If you are admitted and choose to enroll at Purdue University, you will need to submit official transcripts before you can register for your second session.
 Once you submit official transcripts to Purdue University, they become property of the University and will not be returned.
 We recognize, in very rare instances, that students may have access to only one transcript (or an extremely limited number of transcripts) or other academic credentials.
-In this instance, you may submit a request (at the time you apply) to preserve your original documents to the graduate program.
-Requests forwarded to the Graduate School will be considered on a case-by-case basis.
-For contact information, please visit Graduate Program Requirements Web pages
+In this instance, you may submit a written request (at the time you submit your transcripts) to preserve your original documents to the Office of Graduate Admissions.

 You may submit your application only once.
 You will not be able to make changes to your application information using the online application system after submission.
-The application should be submitted and all required materials should arrive by the appropriate deadline.
-For deadline information, please visit the Graduate Program Requirements Web pages.
+However, you will be able to upload additional transcripts or documents requested from your graduate program through your application status portal.

 Once your application is submitted, you do not have the ability to return and make revisions to your recommendation provider list.